Guidance

 • how to carry out reviews for cancers that occur following a previous assessment

-There are 3 reasons to report and monitor interval cancers.
-These are:
+There are 3 reasons to report and monitor interval cancers:

-• so that women who have had an interval cancer can understand whether any abnormality was present on their previous images and if they want to receive the information
+3. to provide information on findings at retrospective review of screening mammograms, so that women with interval cancers who choose to have this information can understand whether any abnormality was present on their previous images

-Data from services on interval cancers can be used with the Screening History Information Management system (SHIM) and other data from the NHS Breast Screening Programme (BSP) to calculate sensitivity and specificity for the screening programme.
-These data are monitored annually within the consolidated standards for breast screening.
-This allows comparison of NHS BSP to international standards of performance for these indicators.
+Data from services on interval cancers can be used with the Screening History Information Management (SHIM) system and other data from the NHS Breast Screening Programme (BSP) to calculate sensitivity and specificity for the screening programme.
+These data are monitored annually within the consolidated standards for breast screening and are made available to services via the breast screening information system (BSIS).
+This allows comparison of the NHS Breast Screening Programme to international standards of performance for these indicators.

-The interval cancer manual, which is available to breast screening providers, gives detailed guidance on definitions of types of interval cancer.
-This makes sure consistent and accurate reporting so that trends and comparisons can be identified and made.
+The screening histories manual, which is available to NHS breast screening providers, gives detailed guidance on definitions of types of interval cancer.
+This allows consistent and accurate reporting so that trends and comparisons can be identified and made.

 1.2 Use of interval cancer reviews for education and learning

-Image review and the classification of interval cancers in a breast screening programme are particularly valuable for their educational benefit to image readers.
+Image review and the classification of interval cancers in the NHS breast screening programme are particularly valuable for their educational benefit to image readers.
 By viewing cases where the mammograms show very subtle changes of malignancy, readers have been able to improve their skills in detecting small breast cancers.

 Breast cancers can also be diagnosed in women who have been assessed at the previous screening episode then returned to the normal 3-yearly routine recall protocol.
 These cancers may present in the interval between screens or at the next routine breast screening episode.
 Timely review of cancers arising in women previously assessed can help determine whether national programme guidance has been followed at assessment.
-This document provides guidance on the use of the Previous Assessment Review Form (previously called Form 4) to undertake these reviews.
+This document provides guidance on the use of the previous assessment review form to undertake these reviews.

 For educational purposes, all cancers that occur in between screens should be subject to image review even if they have occurred beyond 36 months.
 This may occur when the round length is greater than 36 months and the screening invitation has been delayed.